This is an updated version of an article first published in 2018.

 What is the UN General Assembly?

 The UNGA, the main policy-making body of the UN, was created under Chapter IV of the Charter of the United Nations, signed in San Francisco on 26 June 1945.

 The Charter outlines its key functions, including “promoting international co-operation in the economic, social, cultural, educational and health fields, and assisting in the realization of human rights and fundamental freedoms for all without distinction as to race, sex, language or religion”.

 The assembly meets from September to December each year and then again from January to August, if required.
 Representatives debate and make decisions on issues such as peace and security and the admittance of new members.

 As outlined in the charter, the assembly may approve the UN budget, elect non-permanent members of the UN Security Council, and appoint the secretary-general, among other things.

-The General Assembly is tasked with voting on resolutions brought forward by member countries, which can be referred to the Security Council to be made binding.
+The General Assembly votes on resolutions brought forward by member countries, which can be referred to the Security Council to be made binding.